Worried about a bend or change in your penis? You're not alone — and there are real options.

 • Surgical treatment interventions to correct curvature are generally considered only once this phase is reached.

-Concerned about symptoms or which phase you might be in?
+Concerned about your symptoms or which phase you might be in?
 Let's talk.

 Key Symptoms of Peyronie's Disease

-Recognising the Signs: Men affected by Peyronie's typically notice one or more key symptoms.
-These include a distinct penile curvature or bend during erection, painful erections (especially early on), a palpable hard lump or plaque (fibrous scar tissue) beneath the skin (penile nodules), new or worsening difficulty achieving or maintaining erections (erectile dysfunction affecting sexual function), and sometimes a noticeable reduction in penile length or girth.
-These symptoms can appear suddenly or develop more gradually.
+Recognising the Signs: Men with Peyronie's disease usually notice one or more key symptoms.
+These include a clear penile curvature or bend during erection, painful erections (especially early on), a hard lump or plaque (fibrous scar tissue) under the skin (penile nodules), new or worsening difficulty getting or keeping an erection (erectile dysfunction affecting sexual function), and sometimes a noticeable reduction in penile length or girth.
+These symptoms can appear suddenly or build up gradually.

 Peyronie's typically manifests with a combination of these symptoms, known as the clinical triad plus associated features: